 - In Japanese Sign Language, the syllable "se" is indicated by a single raised middle finger.
 Pointed toward the signer in this case, but still.

 - There are two state lotteries in Chile - the oldest and largest is the Polla Chilena de Beneficencia note .
 Originally, the word "polla" meant "betting pool", a meaning that's still in use in most of Spanish-speaking Latin America... but in Spain, it's slang for "penis".
 Invariably, Spaniards visiting Chile are amused by this particular lottery and some of its advertising: "Juegue con la polla y sea feliz." ("Play with the lottery and be happy."), "Hágase millonario con la Polla." ("Become a millionaire with the lottery), etcetera.
-(This isn't a terribly uncommon occurrence; Spanish Spanish is in generally dirtier than Latin American Spanish, and a lot of words with innocent meanings in Latin America carry vulgar meanings in Spain.)
+This isn't a terribly uncommon occurrence: a lot of words with innocent meanings in Latin America carry vulgar meanings in Spain.

 - There's an anecdote about a Japanese celebrity who had an unexpectedly bitter dish while in the US.
 Upon taking a bite, he exclaimed niga, meaning "(this is) bitter" in Japanese, and caused a quite a bit of tension in the restaurant.
 Russell Peters also tells the story of an African woman standing in line in a Chinese shop only to hear a child say behind her, "niga, niga, niga, niga...".
 Peters had to step in to explain to her that the word in question, "nŕgč" (literally, that thing), is the Mandarin equivalent of valley girl's "like".

-- In Brazil, the deer goes beyond Bambification and is considered an homosexual animal, so things like the Milwaukee Bucks or Harry Potter's patronus can become severe Narm to dirtier minds.
+- In Brazil, the deer goes beyond Bambification and is considered a homosexual animal, so things like the Milwaukee Bucks or Harry Potter's patronus can become severe Narm to dirtier minds.

 Bite The Wax Tadpole